 Collaborative Divorce holds great promise for those who wish to divorce in a more peaceful manner.

-In fact, it is great for all family law matters including child support, spousal support, or child custody.
+In fact, it works well for all family law matters including child support, spousal support, or child custody.

 Similar to divorce mediation, collaborative divorce promotes greater respect between parties.
 What’s more, it puts the kids’ needs first.
 Above all, kids’ present and future well-being will be a top concern in every part of the divorce process.

-Weber Dispute Resolution is a California family law firm committed to keeping your best interests in mind.
+Weber Dispute Resolution is a California family law firm who keeps your best interests in mind.
 Using Collaborative Practice, our team can help you settle your case with your dignity and your kids’ emotional well-being intact.

 Different from Litigation

 Most divorce lawyers are trained to be zealous advocates for their clients.
 They take their clients through the adversarial process of divorce litigation to represent their needs.
 While court can work very well in certain situations, it is at odds with the needs of a family.

 Through Collaborative Practice, our family law attorneys help spouses resolve legal issues without the conflict, cost, and pain of court.
 Rather than pitting spouses against each other as enemies, Collaborative Practice unlocks the potential for cooperation to solve problems.
 Because Collaborative Divorce is a more humane process, people can address emotional and financial issues with care and respect.
 It’s a different and better way to divorce.